-Colosó is a tiny town, hidden deep in the Montes de María, whose land is strongly marked by the conflict.
-The people began weaving with iraca and plantain leaves centuries ago, using a technique called ‘rolling’, to create bags for the children’s school books and storage for around the house.
-The men travel to the coldest parts of the mountain by donkey where the palm leaves grow wild.
-Once picked they are washed, dried and dyed ready for weaving.
-A bunch of the dried palm leaves are taken and wrapped in another to create rolls, these are then stitched together to create the most stunning pieces reaching up to 2m in height.
+Colosó is a tiny town, hidden deep in the Montes de María, whose land is strongly marked by conflict.
+The tradition of weaving began centuries ago, to create household storage or bags for the children’s school books.
+The men travel to the coldest parts of the mountain by donkey where palm leaves grow wild.
+Once iraca and plantain leaves are picked, they are washed, dried and dyed ready for weaving.
+The dried leaves are then wrapped into each other to create rolls and stitched together to create the most stunning pieces reaching up to 2m in height.